7.62×51mm NATO: United Kingdom

 Royal Navy sailor handling a 200-round belt of L2A2 Ball and L5A3 Tracer ammunition during Operation Telic.

 Royal Navy sailor handling a 200-round belt of L44A1 Ball and L45A1 Tracer ammunition in 2022.

-Much like the .303 ammunition that it succeeded, initial batches of British 7.62mm unlinked ammunition were packed in steel H50 boxes containing two wooden H51 boxes each; each H51 box stored the ammunition in a further H52 metal lining.
+Much like the .303 ammunition it succeeded, initial batches of British 7.62mm unlinked ammunition were packed in steel H50 boxes, each containing two wooden H51 boxes; each H51 box stored the ammunition in a further H52 metal lining.
 Packaging quantities included 700 rounds in bandoliers containing five-round charger clips (350 rounds per H51), 600 rounds in thirty-round cartons (300 rounds per H51), and 576 rounds in cartons containing thirty-two rounds (288 rounds per H51).
 Alternatively, ammunition could be provided in a wooden box containing two metal boxes that were similar but not identical to the H52; these wooden boxes used the same packaging quantities as their H50 counterparts.
 Starting c.
 1969, ammunition began to be packed in H84 boxes instead, with this arrangement continuing to the present day; packaging quantities include or included 450 rounds in bandoliers containing five-round charger clips, 400 rounds in twenty-round cartons or fifty-round plastic containers, and 560 rounds in twenty-round cartons.
 Linked ammunition has been consistently packed in H82 boxes containing one 200-round belt each, with such boxes appearing as early as c.
 1964; this belt can consist purely of one ammunition nature, but more commonly it consists of a sequence of four ball rounds followed by one tracer round or, more rarely, one ball round followed by one tracer round.

 Unless stated otherwise, all ammunition listed below is or was manufactured by Radway Green and by Kynoch.
 Radway Green, which is currently owned by BAE Systems, continues to produce ammunition for the Ministry of Defence and export customers.